How can you expand your marketing by showing your beautiful designs to millions of television viewers? Here’s the scoop on getting gift baskets on TV.

-Something you don’t ever want to happen is seeing someone else on television and wishing it was you.
+Something you don’t ever want to happen is seeing someone else on television and wishing you were the guest.

-The fact is that it can be you, but it takes planning to get yourself in position to be the person who’s chosen to show your gift baskets to millions of viewers.
+The fact is that it can be you, but it takes planning to get yourself in position to be the person who shows gift baskets to millions of viewers.

-Your whole business can be completely transformed because of that one broadcast.
+Your whole business can catapult to new and higher profits because of that one broadcast.

 Can you imagine?

-What’s the one thing that’s keeping you from showing gift baskets on the air?
+Now that you know the scoop on getting gift baskets on TV, what’s the one thing that’s keeping you from showing gift baskets on air?